 2. What is your business’s brand promise, values and product range?

-3. What are the needs, wants, fears and goals of your customers?
+3. What are your customers’ needs, wants, fears, and goals?

 4. What value does your brand create for your customers?